 - In Roger Zelazny's Lord of Light, the demons are bound in a vault the door of which is inscribed with the words:

 - Played with in Patricia Wrede's Dealing With Dragons.
 The character who is only identified as the stone prince knows he has to use the tin dipper, not the one made of solid gold and covered in jewels, to take the Water of Healing from the well.
 But he figures it can't hurt to just have a look at the gold one, right?
-Wrong, but at least he was Genre Savvy enough to do something better than panic as he watched himself become petrified, resulting in a seriously subverted Taken for Granite situation.
+Wrong, but at least he did something better than panic as he watched himself become petrified, resulting in a seriously subverted Taken for Granite situation.

 - Likewise, Dallben warns people not to touch the Book of Three.
 Bad things happen when his warnings are ignored.

 - This is about Alther's reaction to Jenna touching the time-travelling Glass in Septimus Heap.
 Needless to say, she does touch it, falls into it and ends up in a time 500 years before.

 - In the Ravnica Cycle, it's mentioned that the police labmages prevent this by putting curses on cops who touch the evidence.

 - Peter David's Star Trek novel Strike Zone features an ancient alien device that is obviously a gun of some sort.
 It has a warning label that says "Extremely stupid weapon.
 Do not use."
 It fires a beam that can punch through almost anything and follows the curvature of the planet it's on.
 Yes, that's right: if you fire it, the beam circles the globe and hits you from behind.